pplam/page_monitor/README.md

   const interval = 1000  // The interval(in ms) of the monitor instance to check the target page const monitor = new Monitor(url, { interval })

-  // Remember to run it before set event handle await monitor.start()
+  // Remember to run it before setting event handle await monitor.start()

   // Emitted when page updates, with page's previous and current contents